LukaZuljevic/FESB_NBA_baza_podataka/README.md

 # NBA_Database

-The goal of this project is to gain experience with database design and implementation
+The goal of this project is to gain experience with database design and implementation.
+This is an NBA database that contains various information of teams, players, coaches, games, statistics and stadiums in the NBA.